ntt-sic/nova-specs/specs/juno/idempotentcy-client-token.rst

 Other end user impact
 ---------------------

-If user don't specfiy this 'X-Client-Token', there is no effect to original POST request.
+If users don't specfiy this 'X-Client-Token', there is no effect to original POST request.

 In case of using python nova-client, need to modify it to